programmingstandards/messajs/README.md

 ```
 The default value of second parameter is false.

-### Check whether all of the message keys provided exists
+### Check whether all of the message keys in a list exists
 ```
 hasMessageKeys(['info', 'warning'], true);
 ```